RenRaw-Pr/MSU-matplotlib-extensions/README.md

 # MSU-matplotlib-extensions
-An extensions of Python matpslotlib module\n
+An extensions of Python matpslotlib module
-For private use in MSU Physics Faculty practical works s
+For private use in MSU Physics Faculty practical works